jpype-project/jpype/doc/userguide.rst

   class from JPype to another process.
 But this has the distinct problem that remote JVMs cannot register native methods nor share memory without considerable effort.
 - Which JVM would a static class method call.
-Thus the class types would need to be JVM specific (ie. ``JClass('org.MyObject', jvm=JVM1)``)
+The class types would need to be JVM specific (ie. ``JClass('org.MyObject', jvm=JVM1)``)
-- How would can a wrapper for two different JVM coexist in the ``jpype._jclass`` module with the same name if different class is required for each JVM.
+- How would a wrapper from two different JVM coexist in the ``jpype._jclass`` module with the same name if different class is required for each JVM.
 - How would the user specify which JVM a class resource is created in